 Day 1: The Walkie Talkie

-In the evening, enjoy a welcome dinner of traditional British food such as fish and chips, and listen to a trip briefing led by your guide.
+Feast on a welcome dinner of traditional British food, like fish and chips, and listen to a trip briefing led by your guide.

 Day 2: Meet a member of a start-up